pypr-2122/pp-w07-workshop/README.md

 where the `.json()` method of the `Request` object `r` returns a Python dictionary containing your requested data.

-Use the URL from the website to make a request from your Python script.
+Copy and paste the URL from the website to make a request from your Python script.

 ### Plotting the results